RoshniRanaDS27/Data_Analysis_Using_Pandas/README.md

 A Resources folder that contains the CSV files i have used.

-Also this folder that contains pdf file that has the results from the conducted analysis.
+Also this folder that contains "pdf" file that has the results from the conducted analysis.

 Pushed these changes to GitHub profile by bash terminal.